 If you must drag heavy items across the floor, put down padding such as towels or special moving blankets to protect your floors.
 Make sure there is no debris on this padding, as it will cause scratches.
 Also, never use paper-based padding such as cardboard, as it can scuff hard surface floors.

 If you need to move furniture on carpet, you might consider adding furniture sliders directly underneath your heavy objects.
-The sliders have a slightly padded top surface and a hard bottom surface and can help you move items with ease — without causing damage to your carpet.
+The sliders have padding on top and a hard surface on the bottom to grip your furniture and help it glide smoothly across the floor.
+Placing sliders under the legs or corners can help you move items with ease and without causing damage to your carpet.

 When moving, work methodically.
-Check to make sure your heavy objects have not slipped off the padding, and you are not causing any damage to the floors as you work.
+Rushing the job can lead to unnecessary accidents.
+Check to make sure your heavy objects have not slipped off the padding and you are not causing any damage to the floors as you work.
+Try several methods until you figure out how to move your furniture safely.

 Call 50 Floor to Replace Your Scuffed or Damaged Floor

 Sometimes, even when you take all precautions, you end up scratching or otherwise damaging your floor.
-Or perhaps you have moved into a home where the previous owners have ruined the floors with improper care or when moving.
-If this is the case, repairs may be costly.
-They may not even be possible.
+Or perhaps you have moved into a home where the previous owners have ruined the floors with improper care.
+Finding a repair service with high-quality craftsmanship for an affordable rate can be challenging.

 Fortunately, there is a budget-conscious solution.
 50 Floor can come to your home and show you a range of quality, brand-name flooring solutions at great prices.
 Our warranties and professional services ensure your floors look amazing again in no time!
 Schedule your free, in-home consultation with 50 Floor today.